...

 Data Entry and Cleaning

-Designate resources to complete missing records and standardize existing entries for querying consistency long-term.
-Establish governance policies sustaining quality inputs ongoing.
+Designate resources to complete missing records and standardize existing entries to ensure long-term query consistency.
+Establish governance policies sustaining quality inputs on an ongoing basis.

 Start Using the CRM